SURGroup/UQpy/docs/installation_doc.rst

     python setup.py develop

-Documentation
+Referencing
 -------------

-If you are using this software in a work that will be published, please cite this paper as ...
+If you are using this software in a work that will be published, please cite this paper:

+Olivier, A., Giovanis, D.G., Aakash, B.S., Chauhan, M., Vandanapu, L., and Shields, M.D.
+(2020).
+"UQpy: A general purpose Python package and development environment for uncertainty quantification".
+Journal of Computational Science.

 Help & Support
 ---------------------------

-For any problems and questions you might have related to ``UQpy``, please contact ``uqpy.info@gmail.com``.
+For assistance with the ``UQpy`` software package, please raise an issue on the Github Issues page.
+Please use the appropriate labels to indicate which module you are specifically inquiring about.
+Alternatively, please contact ``uqpy.info@gmail.com``.